Coryphella trilineata: Reproduction and development

-Like other nudibranchs, Coryphella trilineata lays eggs in a twisting mass called a ribbon.
+Like other nudibranchs, Orienthella trilineata lays eggs in a twisting mass called a ribbon.
 This species in particular lays white eggs with about 600–700 individual capsules for every 2 mm of ribbon.
 Each capsule may contain between 1–2 individual embryos.
 The ribbon is very thin, and is anchored to a substrate (such as the blades of Zostera marina).

 Once the egg mass is laid, the embryos begin development immediately.
 Within about 54 hours at 16 C, the embryos will have reached the gastrula stage.
 Within the next day, they have become trochophore larvae, complete with cilia and statocysts.
 Before they hatch, they will also develop the foot and shell-secreting glands.
 Once the shell starts to develop, the embryos will have reached the veliger larval stage, and they will hatch from the egg ribbon.

 When the eggs eventually hatch, the resulting larvae have long cilia, which they use to both swim around and capture phytoplankton to eat.
 The coiled larval shell is around 0.1 mm in length, and eyespots are not present.